MatyKratina2013/MatyKratina2013/README.md

 - 👀 I’m interested in Pc games
 - 🌱 I’m currently learning about making windows 10 look like windows 7
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me at my email matykratina@email.cz
+- 📫 You can reach me at my email matykratina@email.cz

 <!---